yaneris/Back-end-Shop/README.md

 # Back-end-Shop

-A small project from Dorset College, where I learned how to create a back-end in C#
+A small project from Dorset College, where I learned how to create a back-end in C# (DotNet core)